aroemers/mount-lite/README.md

   :start (db/start (get-in config/config [:db :url]))
   :stop (do (println "Stopping db...") (db/stop db)))
 ```

+*Now you know the basics.
+Go on, try it!
+I will see you in 10 minutes.*

 ### Reloading, cascading and tools.namespace

 Whenever you redefine a global state var - when reloading the namespace for instance - by default that state and all the states depending on that state will be stopped automatically (in reverse order).
 We call this a cascading stop.
 For example: